TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Abstract

 \section{Abstract}

-Diagrams often appear as node-link representations in many contexts, such as taxonomies, mind maps and networks in textbooks.
-Despite their pervasiveness, they present significant accessibility challenges for blind and low-vision people.
+Diagrams often appear as node-link representations in contexts such as taxonomies, mind maps and networks in textbooks.
+Despite their pervasiveness, they present accessibility challenges for blind and low-vision people.
 To address this challenge, we introduce Touch-and-Audio-based Diagram Access (TADA), a tablet-based interactive system that makes diagram exploration accessible through musical tones and speech.
-We designed and developed TADA informed by insights gained from an interview study with 15 participants who shared their challenges and strategies for accessing diagrams.
-TADA enables people to access a diagram by: i) engaging in open-ended touch-based explorations, ii) allowing searching of specific nodes, iii) navigating from one node to another and iv) filtering information.
-We evaluated TADA with 25 participants and found that it can be a useful tool for gaining different perspectives about the diagram and participants could complete several diagram-related tasks.
+We designed TADA informed by an interview study with 15 participants who shared their challenges and strategies with diagrams.
+TADA enables people to access a diagram by: i) engaging in open-ended touch-based explorations, ii) searching for nodes, iii) navigating between nodes and iv) filtering information.
+We evaluated TADA with 25 participants and found it useful for gaining different perspectives on diagrammatic information.

 \ccsdesc[500]{Human-centered computing~Accessibility systems and tools} \ccsdesc[500]{Hardware~Touch screens} \ccsdesc[500]{Human-centered computing~Interaction techniques}